xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 Timeline checks define which steps are expected during a session and with which status.
 Use them to check that positive paths appear and negative paths do not appear.

+A scenario **assert** is a final verification for a started session.
+It can include:

+- expected final status
+- expected final step
+- expected timeline entries with step id, status, occurrence, existence and valid flag

+For example, an order scenario can assert that `fulfill_order` is reached and `cancel_order` is not reached.

 ![Scenario timeline checks](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-Flow-Sessions-TimelineChecks.png)

 Asserts validate the final state of a session, for example final status and final step.
+If an assert fails, the scenario result is not just a visual warning; it means the scenario did not behave as defined.

 ![Scenario asserts](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-Flow-Sessions-Asserts.png)